Expansion dynamics of strongly correlated lattice bosons: A selfconsistent density-matrix approach: Expansion dynamics of bosons in Hubbard lattice

 Those non-condensed atoms generated from the condensate at local sites and, thus, dragged along with it, yield a spatio-temporal profile similar to that of the condensate atoms.
 An example of the dynamics of a local site ${\bf r}_0$ outside of the initial density profile is shown in the inset of \figref{fig:Evolution-local}{a}.
 Initially ($t\cdot J=0$) ${\bf r}_0$ is in a vacuum state, $\rho_{{\bf r}_0}^{n,m}(0)=\delta_{n,m}\delta_{n,0}$.
 As the fast, ballistically expanding condensate hits the site ($t\cdot J \approx 2$), the local condensate density and, consequently, the non-condensed atom density increases (cf. \figref{fig:Evolution-local}{a} inset).
 After the condensate leaves ($t\cdot J \approx 10$), the site is left with non-condensed atoms described by the diagonal, mixed density matrix with $\rho_{{\bf r}_0}^{n,m}(t)=\rho_{{\bf r}_0}^{n,n}(t)\delta_{n,m}$.
 The corresponding number state distributions $\rho_{{\bf r}_0}^{n,n}(t)$ are shown in \figref{fig:Evolution-local}{c}.
 Surprisingly, the non-condensed atoms in the Mott insulating core, unlike in the Gutzwiller mean-field method \cite{Rigol_2011}, exhibit a robust structure and expand slowly for a long time due to their direct hopping in the lattice, see \cref{fig:DM-Timeevol} and \cref{sec:Mott-melting}.

-Such a dynamical behavior, that is, a fast, ballistically expanding wing of superfluid condensate, and a slow, diffusively spreading Mott insulator core, which arises due to the interplay between the condensate and non-condensed particles in the strongly interacting regime, is the main result of this paper, and is consistent with the experimental observation \cite{Ronzheimer_2013}.
+The dynamical behavior---a fast, ballistically expanding wing of superfluid condensate, and a slowly spreading Mott insulator core, which arises due to the interplay between the condensate and non-condensed particles in the strongly interacting regime---is the main result of this paper, and is consistent with the experimental observation \cite{Ronzheimer_2013}.
 The two qualitatively different expansion behaviors exhibited by the condensate and non-condensed atoms are further investigated in detail starting from specific initial distributions of atoms in sections \ref{sec:Mott-melting} and \ref{sec:SF-expansion}.